GLOBAL MARKETS-Dollar, US stocks gain; stocks elsewhere fall on mixed data

 Markit's Composite Purchasing Managers' Index for the euro zone dipped in February, although it held just below January's 31-month high.
 The service sector in France shrank at its fastest pace in nine months.

 Social networking giant Facebook Inc said late Wednesday it would buy mobile-messaging startup WhatsApp for $16 billion in cash and stock, plus an additional $3 billion worth of restricted stock units to WhatsApp's founders.
-Facebook shares rose 1.6 percent to $69.15 in heavy trading.
+Facebook shares fell 1.47 percent to $67.06 in heavy trading.

 The dollar strengthened on the relatively strong U.S. data and after euro zone business surveys pointed to a sluggish recovery and a fragile outlook, which hurt the euro.